tanzhur/dreamforce2014/README.md

 ### Fork the Application on GitHub

-8. Create a fork of the git repository: https://github.com/lanetix/dreamforce2014/fork
+8. Create a fork of our git repository: https://github.com/lanetix/dreamforce2014/fork
 9. Update your local git repository to point at your new fork:<br />`git remote set-url origin git@github.com:xxxxxxxx/dreamforce2014.git`

 ### Deploy to Heroku